BIT-DYN/OpenObj/README.md

  ## 🏠  Abstract
 In recent years, there has been a surge of interest in open-vocabulary 3D scene reconstruction facilitated by visual language models (VLMs), which showcase remarkable capabilities in open-set retrieval.
 However, existing methods face some limitations: they either focus on learning point-wise features, resulting in blurry semantic understanding, or solely tackle object-level reconstruction, thereby overlooking the intricate details of the object's interior.
 To address these challenges, we introduce OpenObj, an innovative approach to build open-vocabulary object-level Neural Radiance Fields (NeRF) with fine-grained understanding.
 In essence, OpenObj establishes a robust framework for efficient and watertight scene modeling and comprehension at the object-level.
 Moreover, we incorporate part-level features into the neural fields, enabling a nuanced representation of object interiors.
 This approach captures object-level instances while maintaining a fine-grained understanding.
 The results on multiple datasets demonstrate that OpenObj achieves superior performance in zero-shot semantic segmentation and retrieval tasks.
 Additionally, OpenObj supports real-world robotics tasks at multiple scales, including global movement and local manipulation. connectivity to construct a hierarchical graph.
-Validation results from public dataset SemanticKITTI demonstrate that, OpenGraph achieves the highest segmentation and query accuracy.

 <img src="https://github.com/BIT-DYN/OpenObj/blob/main/poster.jpg">